Join us June 16 for the 2026 Clark Fork Cleanup Field Tour & BBQ! Click for info.

 2040 - 2044: Monitoring and maintenance; est. total cost: $2.45 million

-More detail on how phases were prioritized:
+More details on how phases were prioritized:

 Phases 10, 11 & 12: These phases have the highest risk of contamination reaching the river, based on erosion rates, and are considered to pose the most acute risk to aquatic habitat.
 They also have “relatively high” amounts of contamination, so completing these Phases earlier results in “substantial progress” toward the overall cleanup.
 Work in these phases would share a single infrastructure of haul roads as they can all be accessed from Sager Lane.